Support & Resources

-Closed Epiphyses: Somatropin should not be used for growth promotion in pediatric patients with closed epiphyses.
+Closed Epiphysis: Somatropin should not be used for growth promotion in pediatric patients with closed epiphysis.

 WARNINGS AND PRECAUTIONS

-Neoplasms: In childhood cancer survivors who were treated with radiation to the brain/head for their first neoplasm and who developed subsequent GHD and were treated with somatropin, an increased risk of a second neoplasm has been reported.
-Monitor all patients with a history of GHD secondary to an intracranial neoplasm routinely while on somatropin therapy for progression or recurrence of the tumor.
-Monitor patients on somatropin therapy carefully for increased growth, or potential malignant changes, of preexisting nevi.
+Neoplasms: Patients with a history of GHD secondary to an intracranial neoplasm should be monitored routinely while on somatropin therapy for progression or recurrence of the tumor.
 Because children with certain rare genetic causes of short stature have an increased risk of developing malignancies, these patients should be carefully monitored for development of neoplasms, if treatment with somatropin is initiated.
+Patients on somatropin therapy should be monitored carefully for increased growth, or potential malignant changes, of preexisting nevi.

-Severe Hypersensitivity: Serious systemic hypersensitivity reactions including anaphylactic reaction and angioedema have been reported with postmarketing use of somatropin products.
-Patients and caregivers should be informed that such reactions are possible and that prompt medical attention should be sought if an allergic reaction occurs.
+Severe Hypersensitivity: Serious systemic hypersensitivity reactions may occur.
+Patients and caregivers should be informed of such reactions and prompt medical attention should be sought when an allergic reaction occurs.

-Slipped Capital Femoral Epiphysis in Pediatric Patients (SCFE): SCFE may occur more frequently in patients with endocrine disorders and in patients undergoing rapid growth.
-Any pediatric patient with the onset of a limp or complaints of hip or knee pain during somatropin therapy should be carefully evaluated.
+Slipped Capital Femoral Epiphysis in Pediatric Patients (SCFE): Any pediatric patient with the onset of a limp or complaints of hip or knee pain during somatropin therapy should be carefully evaluated.

 Laboratory Tests: Serum levels of inorganic phosphorus, alkaline phosphatase, parathyroid hormone and IGF-I may increase during somatropin therapy.

-Careful monitoring is advisable when somatropin is administered in combination with other drugs metabolized by CYP450 liver enzymes (e.g., corticosteroids, sex steroids, anticonvulsants, cyclosporine), hormone replacement therapy, insulin and/or other hypoglycemic agents.
+Careful monitoring is advisable when somatropin is administered in combination with insulin and/or other hypoglycemic agents, other drugs metabolized by CYP450 liver enzymes (eg, hydrocortisone or other corticosteroids, sex steroids, anticonvulsants, cyclosporine), or other hormone replacement therapy.